Fremantle: Post-Second World War

+After Australia won the 1983 America's Cup yacht race, Fremantle hosted Australia's defence of the trophy in 1987.
+The series was held in Gage Roads and significantly boosted the local economy and tourism.
+A new Fremantle marina, Challenger Harbour, was built alongside the existing Fishing Boat Harbour.

 The City of Fremantle introduced several urban renewal projects in 2012, encouraging mixed-use development by increasing the maximum building height on key sites in the CBD, including Kings Square and the inner East End.
 In January 2013, the City of Fremantle became the first council in Australia to outlaw the use of non-degradable plastic bags within their local area.

+Fremantle still serves as the chief general seaport for Western Australia, though far greater tonnages are exported from the iron-ore ports of the Pilbara.

 Geography

 Fremantle lies on a series of limestone hills known by the Nyungar people as Booyeembara; the sandplain to the east is Gardoo.
 The original vegetation of the area was mainly Xanthorrhoea and eucalyptus trees, which were traditionally fired annually by the Aboriginal people.

 The suburb of Fremantle is bounded by the Swan River to the north and north-west, the Indian Ocean to the west, South Street to the south, and the suburbs of East Fremantle and White Gum Valley to the east.
 The central part of the suburb extends eastwards to include Royal Fremantle Golf Club and a suburban area south of Marmion Street and west of Carrington Street.
 The City of Fremantle local government area also includes the suburbs of Beaconsfield, Hilton, North Fremantle, O'Connor, Samson, South Fremantle, and White Gum Valley.
 East Fremantle has its own town council and is not governed by the City of Fremantle.

 Fremantle is the end of the Fremantle railway line which runs from Perth to Fremantle, run by the Western Australia's Public Transport Authority.
 Major highways including Stirling Highway, Canning Highway and Leach Highway have Fremantle as their start point and/or terminus.